icons8/lunacy-docs/docs/components_new.md

 ## [Managing instances](#managing-instances)

-### Creating instances

-We’ve already covered how to add component instances to the canvas from the **Components tab**.
+We already covered how to create component instances to the canvas from the **Components tab**.

 You can also duplicate or copy/paste instances directly onto the canvas.